jm-0x/jonmilles_florentxlundaisociety/README.md

 - Single model loaded once at server startup; every request is a forward pass through the same in-memory `HookedTransformer`.
-- `POST /trace`: one prompt → a full `ForwardTrace` with the residual stream at every layer+token, attention patterns per head, per-layer/per-position logit-lens top-k, and the final model top-k.
+- `POST /trace`: one prompt -> a full `ForwardTrace` with the residual stream at every layer+token, attention patterns per head, per-layer/per-position logit-lens top-k, and the final model top-k.
 Response keyed-cached on `(prompt, interventions)`.
-- `POST /compare`: two equal-length prompts → per-layer symmetric KL and cosine distance at the final token position.
+- `POST /compare`: two equal-length prompts -> per-layer symmetric KL and cosine distance at the final token position.
 - `POST /sweep`: baseline + a (layer, head) grid of single-head ablations over a chosen scope, ranked by effect on a tracked target token.
 Each ablation populates the trace cache as a side effect, so clicking a sweep result opens the full ablated trace instantly.
-- Interventions are Pydantic-discriminated-union types (`zero_head` / `zero_mlp` / `patch_head`).
-Each maps to a TransformerLens
-  forward hook registered via `model.add_hook(...)` and always torn down in a `try/finally` — stale hooks can't leak between requests.
 - Patching runs the source prompt's forward pass up-front, extracts `hook_z` for the requested (layer, head), and injects that slice into the target's forward pass at the same site.
 Source/target must tokenize to